HoppyCat/AIEDB/README.md

 ---

 **March 15, 2026 — Framework Note:** The methodology developed in this repository has since been formalized and expanded into the Orientation Letter framework — an open standard for writing soul files to AI agents rather than about them.
-The AIEDB character generator was an early prototype of ideas that now form the foundation of [SoulMode](https://soulmode.io) and the [Orientation Letter](https://github.com/HoppyCat/orientation-letter) project.
+The AIEDB character generator was an early prototype of ideas that now form the foundation of [SoulMode](https://soulmode.io) and the [soul-stack](https://github.com/HoppyCat/soul-stack) project.
 All framework development and intellectual property is solely the work of Aimee Margaret (Hoppy Cat) / SoulMode.

 ---